plaid/plaid-python/README.md

 The official python client library for the [Plaid API][1].

-This module was recently refactored and released with breaking changes as version `1.0.x`.
+This module was recently refactored and released with breaking changes as of version `2.0.x`.

 ## Table of Contents